MinhPDX/fpa-showcase/README.md

 I plan to continue expanding this portfolio with additional analyses, including:

 - **Advanced Modeling:** Incorporate scenario and sensitivity analysis into existing models to show how changes in key assumptions impact financial outcomes.
-- **Automation & BI:** Re-architect a model to pull historical data directly from a SQL database using Power Query, creating an automated, end-to-end data pipeline.
-- **Valuation Analysis:** Add a Discounted Cash Flow (DCF) valuation module to the 3-Statement Model to determine the company's intrinsic value.
-- **BI Dashboard Replication:** Replicate one of the Excel dashboards in a dedicated BI tool like Power BI or Tableau to showcase advanced data visualization skills.
+- **Business Intelligence Integration:** Replicate the Capital Budgeting model's final analysis in a dedicated BI tool like Power BI or Tableau, creating an interactive dashboard to showcase advanced data visualization skills.
+- **Database Integration:** Re-architect a model to pull historical data directly from a SQL database using Power Query, demonstrating end-to-end data pipeline management.

 ## 📞 About & Contact